An Introduction to Psoriasis Treatment

 - Type of psoriasis

-- Patient's response to initial psoriasis treatments.
+- A person's response to initial treatments

-Topical Psoriasis Treatment
+Topical Treatment for Psoriasis

 - Corticosteroids